danielcmorris/littleberry/README.md

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+I have a small fraternal organization with a private library of 10k books in portuguese or from portuguese authors.
+They needed a simple way to track the inventory as well as offer users the ability to request books online.
+I found a number of "library" plugins for things like WordPress and a variety of systems that have been hacked together over the years, but honestly, there just isn't any basic lending library for private institutions.
+LittleBerry should offer other developers a good starting point for their own

 ## Installation

 Simply copy the files to the root of an public directory.
 It's excusively client-side, so it can be on just about any service.
 The configiuration file /app/config.ts   will have all the codes necessary to access the server.
-If you have no account, you'll have to contact
-LittleBerryLibrary and get one.
+All you need is an account and you can use the LittleBerry Server.
+That will give you all the APIs necessary to run an entire library.
+However, it is hosted on one of our machines.
+The server is in 2 parts, an API server and a database.
+If you actually want your own install, I'll be happy to get you a copy, but they aren't public just yet.

 ## Security